tarek102/To-Do-List/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running.
+Follow these simple example steps.

 - Go to the [repository page](https://github.com/tarek102/To-Do-List)
-- Click on code and copy the link
+- Click on the code and copy the link
-- Go to command line and type git clone https://github.com/tarek102/To-Do-List.git
+- Go to the command line and type git clone https://github.com/tarek102/To-Do-List.git

 ## Author